icgc-dcc/dcc-docs/docs/download/downloading-data.md

 transport.memory=1
 ```

 6\.
-Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting `Azure` repository.
-Click on "Download Files" and download the manifest file
+Find your data of interest in the [Data Repository](https://dcc.icgc.org/repositories) by selecting the `Azure - Toronto` in the "Repository" facet.
+Click on "Download Files" and download the manifest file.

    ![Download-Azure-Manifest](images/download-azure-manifest.png)

 7\.
 Decompress manifest tarball file.
-Run score-client with manifest file to download data
+Run score-client with manifest file to download data.

 ```
 tar xvzf manifest.1554492262428.tar.gz